tnsoftbear/flutter_currency_calculator/README.md

 ### Currency Conversion feature

 Most important business logic is located in the "Conversion" feature.
-It handles the Currency Calculator.
+It handles the currency exchange rate calculation at the main Calculator screen.

 **Infrastructure layer** is responsible for the currency exchange rate loading by API.
 It caches retrieved exchange rate in the [Hive](https://docs.hivedb.dev/) DB.